Fragrance Blending & IFRA Limits

 - Add each fragrance component

-- Maximum safe usage % of your 100% blend in your final product
+- Maximum safe usage % of your 100% blend in final product

 - Which component is the limiting factor